-McLaren Bay Region announced the groundbreaking of an addition to the Karmanos Cancer Institute Radiation Oncology program, which is located at McLaren Bay Region’s West Campus at 3180 E Midland Road, Bay City.
+Upcoming Linear Accelerator groundbreaking at McLaren Bay Region!
+McLaren just announced the addition to the Karmanos Cancer Institute Radiation Oncology program, which is located at McLaren Bay Region’s West Campus at 3180 E Midland Road, Bay City.

-The ground breaking ceremony began at 4:00PM, Wednesday, July 26 and was attended by General Contractor, Serenus Johnson.
+The linear accelerator groundbreaking ceremony began at 4:00PM, Wednesday, July 26 and was attended by General Contractor, Serenus Johnson.
 Present were President Bill Woolwine, Project Manager, Rick Sella, Project Foreman, Keith Woolwine, and Assistant Project Manager, Emily Woodruff.
-In addition to the SJC staff, many McLaren employees and board members came to observe or take part in the groundbreaking, WTA Architects- Kurt Fogelsonger and Shaun Moore, and many more.
+In addition to the SJC staff, many McLaren employees and board members came to observe or take part in the linear accelerator groundbreaking, WTA Architects– Kurt Fogelsonger and Shaun Moore, and many more.

 This project is currently scheduled for completion by April of 2018.
 Serenus Johnson is proud to lead the Karmanos Cancer Institute Radiation Oncology construction team in this new project.

 Photography & Blog by Emily Woodruff, APM